hyrodium/Rotations.jl/docs/src/3d_euler.md

 * Tait–Bryan angles
     * `RotXYZ`, `RotYZX`, `RotZXY`, `RotXZY`, `RotZYX`, `RotYXZ`

-In addition, Rotations.jl provides types that represent rotations in one or two axes.
+In addition, Rotations.jl provides concrete types that represent rotations in one or two axes.

 * one axis
     * `RotX`, `RotY`, `RotZ`